Structure formation in large-volume cosmological simulations of fuzzy dark matter: Impact of the non-linear dynamics: Halo mass function

 In contrast, the situation for \ac{FDM} is much more murky.
 While a few analytic estimates have been published \citep{Marsh2014}, based loosely on the idea of a Jeans-filtered power spectrum to account for the \q{quantum pressure}, it is still unclear whether these approaches are quantitatively reliable.
 Recently, \citet{Kulkarni2020} have advocated that a sharp $k$-space filtering in the Press–Schechter formalism with a variable cut-off may be more adequate for the \ac{FDM} regime.
 But their predictions could only be compared to \ac{FDM} mass function estimates by \citet{Schive2016}, which in turn were based on an approximate technique of removing \q{spurious} low-mass haloes in a collisionless $N$-body simulation with truncated initial fluctuation spectrum, similar to how warm dark matter models are often treated \citep{Wang2007}.
 Ultimately, full non-linear simulations of the Schrödinger–Poisson system are required to obtain quantitatively reliable results.
 However, due to the numerical challenges involved in large-volume simulations of \ac{FDM}, such determinations have not been obtained thus far.

-Our new simulations for the first time allow corresponding measurements.
+Our new simulations for the first time allow corresponding measurements, although the results are not representative of a fully consistent \ac{FDM} cosmology due to the use of \ac{CDM} \acp{IC}.
+However, our simulations allow us to demonstrate how strongly the \ac{FDM} dynamics alone impact the \ac{HMF}, and accordingly, to what extent their omission might affect the result.
 To this end, we study the \ac{HMF} using the grid-based halo finder introduced in \cref{sec:halo-finder}, whose operation on our largest simulation is demonstrated in \cref{fig:halo-finder-slab}.
 In \cref{fig:halo-mass-function}, we show the obtained mass functions for the \ac{FDM} and \ac{CDM} cases for a set of example simulations.\footnote{ The halo masses are determined using the spherical overdensity definition, i.\,e.\ identifying the densest cell (\ac{FDM}) or the particle with the minimum gravitational potential (\ac{CDM}) as the centre of a halo, the halo's virial mass $M_{200}$ is defined as the enclosed mass of a sphere around the halo centre with a radius such that the enclosed region has a mean density of $ρ_{200} = 200 ⟨ρ⟩ = 200 Ω_{\mtext{m}} ρ_{\mtext{crit}}$. } As expected from the power spectra, the \ac{HMF} of \ac{FDM} exhibits a lack of low-mass haloes, but agrees for massive haloes.
 To obtain essentially perfect agreement with \ac{CDM} for the most massive haloes, however, requires sufficiently high resolution in the \ac{FDM} calculation for the target redshift.
 As we have seen earlier, the numerical resolution requirements become ever more stringent towards lower redshift, and once they start to be compromised, the growth on large (even still linear) scales becomes damped, which then manifests itself in halo masses which are biased low.
 This is clearly seen in \cref{fig:halo-mass-function} in the comparison of the low- and high-resolution \ac{FDM} results for the \ac{HMF}.